XVII. Airmails and Commemoratives, 1949-1959

 Production: Bradbury Wilkinson & Company, London

-For some reason I don’t mind this one so much – it’s laid out neatly and I like the approach of taking the definitive stamp and extending it out on both flanks.
+I actually don’t mind this one so much – it’s laid out neatly and I like the approach of taking the definitive stamp design and extending it out on both flanks.
 Beyond that I have little to say.
-The Arabic text in the right-hand margin should, perhaps, have been aligned with the middle of the opposite English text, rather than the top of it.
-I can find nothing about this conference, or others in the series – the current Arab Engineers’ Federation was apparently only established in 1963, so the meeting commemorated here must have been one of an earlier organisation.
+I can find nothing about this conference, or others in the series — the current Arab Engineers’ Federation was apparently only established in 1963, so the meeting commemorated here must have been one of an earlier organisation.

 Third Arab Postal Union Conference, Baghdad